Top 10 Unique Omaha Attractions

 At eCreamery, let your mind get to work and create your own ice cream flavor and container label.
 Professional ice cream and gelato artists help make your tasty idea come to life.

 Champagne straight from the…tap?

-Established in 1956, champagne at the Homy Inn literally flows right from a tap!
+Established in 1956, champagne at the Homy Inn flows right from a tap!
 In 2006, Esquire magazine named the Homy Inn on its list of Top 50 Bars in the United States.
-But champagne is not the only odd feature -- you can also munch on peanuts or popcorn served in metal dog bowls as you visit other things to see in Omaha.
+But champagne is not the only odd feature -- you can also munch on peanuts or popcorn served in metal dog bowls as you visit other Omaha attractions.

 STEAK, STEAK, and more STEAK.

-Omaha, Nebraska has a lot to offer tourists and locals if you dive in and get creative.
-When considering a trip to Omaha try the unique, local hot-spots that its residents enjoy and you can still make time to visit the Henry Doorly Zoo, Joslyn Art Museum, and other traditional destinations along the way.
-If you already reside in Nebraska, these are great things to see in Omaha when choosing a weekend adventure.
+Omaha, Nebraska, has a lot to offer tourists and locals if you dive in and get creative.
+When considering a trip to Omaha, try the unique local hot spots that its residents enjoy, and you can still make time to visit the Henry Doorly Zoo, Joslyn Art Museum, and other traditional destinations along the way.
+If you already reside in Nebraska, these are great Omaha attractions to choose from for a weekend adventure!